anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 ```
 Although this version is more expressive, the previous version is more deterministic in terms of when the memory held by `this` pointer gets released, due to the explicit delete on it.
 In this version, we exchange the ownership of memory between `w` and `this` and we're not sure when `w` gets destroyed and the old resources will be freed.

 **Note:** It's a better practice and often desirable to create classes where its members can be moved automatically using default move functions compiler generates.
-This is an extension of a similar approach for copy functions.
+This is an extension of a similar approach about having classes which can work correctly with default copy functions.

-When does the compiler generate default implementations of these functions?
+So, when does the compiler generate default implementations of these functions?

 * The default move operations are generated if no copy operation or destructor is user-defined.
 * Default copy operations are generated if no move operation is user-defined.